Kekheretnebti

-Kekheretnebti or Khekeretnebty (c.
-2423 BC - c.
-2390 BC) was a Princess of Egypt, who lived during the Fifth Dynasty.
-Her father was King Djedkare Isesi.
+Kekheretnebti or Khekeretnebty was a Princess of Egypt, who lived during the Fifth Dynasty.
+Her father was Pharaoh Djedkare Isesi.

 Kekheretnebti was buried in a mastaba ('B') in the royal necropolis at Abusir, south-east of the mortuary temple of Niuserre.
 Her skeletal remains show that she was a slender woman of 30–35 years when she died.
 Originally the mastaba belonged only to Kekheretnebti but later on the tomb was reconstructed and enlarged on the northern side to include a second burial, that of Kekheretnebti's daughter Tisethor, who had barely reached the age of puberty.

 Kekheretnebti was a full sister of princess Hedjetnebu who was buried in a tomb nearby.
 The examination of the skeletal remains show that the sisters showed some similarities and were both clearly related to Djedkare Isesi.
 Archaeological evidence shows that Kekheretnebti's tomb was constructed first, soon followed by the construction of the tomb of her sister Hedjetnebu.
 A scribe to the royal children named Idu had a tomb constructed a short time after the tomb construction for the princesses.